Hike Burnt Cabin Cliff Trail at Lake Tenkiller Oklahoma to the Cliffs

 It took us about 2 hours to paddle from the Burnt Cabin Marina to the cliffs and back.
 We swam near the rocks for a little before heading back.

-We hope you enjoy this awesome day-hike to the cliffs at Lake Tenkiller or kayaking adventure!
+We hope you enjoy this awesome day-hike to the cliffs at Lake Tenkiller or boating adventure.

 It’s a great place to explore the outdoors in Oklahoma.
 It makes for the perfect day trip to get away from the city and reinvigorate yourself in nature.